bodiem13/Relo/README.md

 #### Locations

 * Code to process cleaned amenities data into features and for use with visualization: `/data/etl_scripts/amenities/amenities_prep_generalized.ipynb`
-* Amenities prepared as feature input for integration to clustering model: `/data/amenities/amenities_features.pkl`
+* Amenities data prepared as feature inputs for integration to clustering model: `/data/amenities/amenities_features.pkl`
 * Amenities data prepared for visualization: `/data/amenities/amenities_25mi_for_vis.pkl.gz` and `/data/amenities/amenities_full.pkl.gz`